• Skip to primary navigation

 Equipment

 • 8-inch square baking tin: An 8x8-inch tin is just what you need for this recipe.
 It's the perfect size, giving your fudge a nice height, and you can get up to 30 small fudge squares out of it.
 Feel free to use a different size of tin if you like, such as a loaf tin or an 8x10 tin.
+You can also use my cake pan converter tool to adjust the recipe to fit a smaller or larger tin.

 • Heatproof bowl: Use a heatproof bowl whenever you're heating ingredients for fudge.
 I recommend a glass or stainless steel bowl but make sure to double-check that it's safe for microwaving/heating.